davidpage2022/cp1404practicals/README.md

 This repository contains my practical work for Programming II - CP1404.

-## Features

-* Improved programming language code (from prac_06).
-* Extended guitar exercises (from prac_06).
-* Project management program for loading, saving, viewing and modifying projects.
-* Project management extended to save and load data in JSON format.

 ## Author

 My name is David Page.
 I'm an IT student at JCU.